GusBusDraws/smallweb-subway.js/README.md

 ## Change Log
 ### 2025-09-08
+- Add Trailerparkia to Comics Line and map
 - Fix bug that was preventing comics widget from appearing
 ### 2025-08-31
 - Add Lunaseeker to Zines Line and map